 |Maryland||Community Options Waiver

 The Community Options Waiver is also referred to as the Home and Community Based Options Waiver (HCBOW).
 This waiver provides assisted living facility services for adults 18 and over, including those with Alzheimer’s disease, who need assistance with their daily living activities and require a nursing home level of care.
 Memory care, specific to persons with dementia, is also a possibility, given there is a facility that provides this type of care on the approved provider list.
+Applicants may be placed on a waitlist.

 |Michigan||Choice Waiver Program